poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 Select which [Global Mask](/docs/modifiers/global-masks.md) to send your Decal's effects onto the specified Global Mask.

-## AudioLink
+## Audio Link

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Scale Band